bobfp/routerx/README.md

 # RouterX
 A stupid simple functional reactive router built for use with Rx.js apps.
-Simple supply the router with a stream of route changes, and the router will return a stream of context objects discribing the current route.
+Simply supply the router with a stream of route changes, and the router will return a stream of context objects discribing the current route.
 Hashbang mode and other config options coming soon.

 ## Install
     npm install routerx